 With fewer parts to break, natural gas water heaters are usually thought to be more durable than electric models.
 Gas water heaters have a pilot light.
 If the pilot burner heads out, the water heater will not work.
 A larger issue is the thermocouple.
 A thermocouple is a sensing unit that informs the gas valve when to allow gas to flow to the burner.
 Gas hot water heater repair often includes the thermocouple.
 When they go bad they will not permit the gas valve to release any gas.
 No gas, no hot water.

 Check the following before you decide on a brand-new water heater installation.

 - Age of existing heating unit: heating units normally last an average of eight to twelve years.
 If you have a reasonably new heating system you may simply have to call a plumber to check it.

 - Water quality: if you switch on a faucet and the water has a rusty or filthy color, this could be an indication something is wrong.

 - Persistent change in temperature: if you are used to a specific level of heat when you shower and discover something is amiss, this might suggest problems.

 - Water pooling at the base of the heating unit: an apparent indication of leaks, you need to be on the phone with a plumber if you see this.

-Call a Plumber to Install Your New Water Heater
+Call a Plumber for Water Heater Installation

 While you may be tempted to manage this job on your own, it is strongly recommended to call a plumbing company like Black Mountain Plumbing to install or repair your heater.
 Replacing a water heater to work in your house needs more than simply setting it in place and affixing the correct pipes.
 It is a high-risk job that, if done incorrectly, could need much more time to repair.